elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-regular-review-practices-that-enhance-longterm-recall.md

 score: -1.0
 related_article1:
     id: 165470
+    title: >-
-    title: How can comprehension be enhanced to improve memory retention?
+        How can comprehension be enhanced to improve memory retention?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-comprehension-be-enhanced-to-improve-memory-retention
 related_article2:
-    id: 165465
+    id: 165461
-    title: What are the steps involved in writing brief summaries for summarization?
+    title: >-
+        How does the note-taking column differ from the cue column in Cornell notes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-steps-involved-in-writing-brief-summaries-for-summarization
+    url: /learn/education-studies/questions/how-does-the-notetaking-column-differ-from-the-cue-column-in-cornell-notes
 related_article3:
-    id: 165467
+    id: 165464
-    title: What is the purpose of jotting down questions in the cue column?
+    title: >-
+        What role do visual aids play in the note-taking process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-jotting-down-questions-in-the-cue-column
+    url: /learn/education-studies/questions/what-role-do-visual-aids-play-in-the-notetaking-process
 related_article4:
-    id: 165474
+    id: 165468
-    title: How can weekly review sessions benefit the learning process?
+    title: >-
+        How can identifying key words in the cue column aid in understanding?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-weekly-review-sessions-benefit-the-learning-process
+    url: /learn/education-studies/questions/how-can-identifying-key-words-in-the-cue-column-aid-in-understanding
 related_article5:
-    id: 165460
+    id: 165465
-    title: What are the key components of the Cornell note-taking method's page layout?
+    title: >-
+        What are the steps involved in writing brief summaries for summarization?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-the-cornell-notetaking-methods-page-layout
+    url: /learn/education-studies/questions/what-are-the-steps-involved-in-writing-brief-summaries-for-summarization
 ---

 &nbsp;